adam-alfraih/webAudioAPI-guitar/README.md

 -   Connect your guitar to your computer and begin to play!
 -   Adjust EQ levels and amplitude with sliders in the browser.

+-   You may also use the microphone on your computer, but you must **use headphones**, otherwise you will experience feedback.

 ## Getting Started

 You can view the <a href="https://webaudioapi-guitar.vercel.app/">deployed project</a>.